revinder-mk/revinder-mk.github.io/_posts/2021-06-25-MMR-Abuse-in-WoW-Arena.md

----
-title: MMR abuse in World of Warcraft Arena
-published: true
----
 ## Introduction

 Arenas are one of the two rated PvP game modes in World of Warcraft.
 In this article I will present how players abuse MMR system that was designed to match players based on skill to gain rewards that they shouldn't have gained in the first place.
 I will also propose solutions which can be implemented to more or less address the presented issues.
 I am not advocating MMR abuses nor will I name anyone personally.
 This article is meant to be strictly informative and it's only purpose is to highlight already glaring issues.